An Easy Visual Guide To Check Writing In 6 Steps

 Write the purpose of the check on the memo (or "for") line at the check's bottom left.

 For example "Washing tuesday".
-This is optional, but can be useful.
+This is optional, but can be useful later on.

 The payee might want you to write your account, reference or an invoice number here.

-You can tell the Payee exactly what you want the check value used for.
+You can also use this line to tell the Payee exactly what you want the check value used for.

-Later on, this line can be a reminder.
-At tax time or when you can't remember exactly what the purpose of a check was.
+This line can serve as a reminder.
+At tax time or when you can't remember exactly what your wrote the check for.